typebytes/angular-checklist/content/general/use-latest-version-of-everything.md

 Angular uses semantic versioning (semver), which means they use a regular schedule of releases.
 This includes a major release every six months, 1-3 minor releases for each major release, and a patch release almost every week.
 It’s important to keep up with major releases, as they contain significant new features.
 The longer we wait to update our application, the more expensive a future update can be. **Be aware** that major releases may contain breaking changes.

 In addition, when APIs are deprecated, they remain present in the next two major releases until they are removed.
-Again, if we wait too long, it’s likely that the update will require much more work.
+Again, if we wait too long, it’s likely that an update will require much more work.
 You can read more about deprecations in the changelog.

 **Note:** In the case of significant refactors, the Angular team may create schematics that can help update your app for you.
 At present, there are [schematics] (https://angular.dev/reference/migrations) that convert to standalone components, the new control flow syntax, and more.